|

 "dizzy/queasy" feeling in the stomach - this is a primary

 indication for its use.
-I've used it myself driving
+I've used it driving

 through the Appalachian Mountains from Tennessee to North